nefty/multicluster-broadcaster-swm-l7mp/README.md

 DNS load balacing, that will route users to the closest location.
 For this we use [Azure Traffic Manager](https://learn.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview).
 You can use other providers if you prefer (e.g. [Cloudflare](https://developers.cloudflare.com/load-balancing/understand-basics/load-balancing-components/), [AWS Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geo.html) or [GCP Cloud DNS](https://cloud.google.com/dns/docs/configure-routing-policies)), but we stick to Traffic Manager, since it is very easy to set up and also free to use in these low traffic demo environments.

-You can easily go the the Azure Portal and set the DNS up for yourself, but we also include a simple Terraform script to span this up.
+You can go to the [Azure Portal](https://learn.microsoft.com/en-us/azure/traffic-manager/tutorial-traffic-manager-improve-website-response) and set the DNS up for yourself, but we also include a simple Terraform script to span this up.
-First, check out [`variables.tf`](https://github.com/l7mp/multicluster-broadcaster-swm-l7mp/blob/main/variables.tf) to set up your locations and IPs, then just run the following (asuming the Azure CLI is already set up):
+First, check out [`variables.tf`](https://github.com/l7mp/multicluster-broadcaster-swm-l7mp/blob/main/variables.tf) to set up your locations and IPs, then just run the following (assuming the Azure CLI is already set up):
 ```
 export ARM_SUBSCRIPTION_ID=your-subscription-id
 terraform init